Back

 Communicate well

 Often you can meet team leads who know technologies inside out but can’t explain their thoughts and ideas simply.
 A technical co-founder is a rare type of professional.
 They know what’s what in terms of technologies and at the same time can communicate with the team and co-founder.
-Find a technical co-founder who communicates clearly so that everybody in the team is on the same page and happy.
+Find a technical co-founder who communicates clearly so that everybody on the team is on the same page and happy.

 Have strategic vision